Girlhood (It's complicated)

 The history of girlhood is not what people think; it is complicated.
 Young women are often told that girls are “made of sugar and spice and everything nice.”
-What is learned from history is that girls are made of stronger stuff.
-They have changed history.
-From Helen Keller to Naomi Wadler, girls have spoken up, challenged expectations and been on the frontlines of social change.
-Through their lives, what it means to be a girl—and a woman—has always been part of the American conversation.
-Girlhood (It’s Complicated) will showcase unexpected stories of girlhood, engaging the audience in timely conversations about women’s history.
+What we learn from the past is that girls are made of stronger stuff.
+They changed history.
+From Helen Keller to Naomi Wadler, girls have spoken up, challenged expectations, and been on the front lines of social change.
+Although definitions of girlhood have changed, what it means to grow up female in the United States has always been part of the American conversation.

 With a design inspired by zines, the 5,000-square-foot gallery features five story sections: Education (Being Schooled), Wellness (Body Talk), Work (Hey, Where’s My Girlhood?), Fashion (Girl’s Remix), plus seven biographical interactives stories, A Girl’s Life.
 The design features custom murals and illustrations by artist Krystal Quiles.

 The exhibition will tour the country through the Smithsonian Institution Traveling Exhibition Service from 2023 through 2025.

 Experience the Girlhood gallery virtually with a self-guided 360-degree interactive walkthrough or a narrated video tour.

 The exhibition's companion website features many of the objects and stories found in Girlhood, enhanced by unique video content and a selection of historical artifacts as high-resolution, narrated 3D scans.

 Introduction to Girlhood (It's complicated)

 Join museum director Dr. Anthea Hartig and exhibition curator Dr. Kathleen Franz for a four-minute preview of the exhibition.